davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/beginner-customer-service-example.md

 ---

-## 🚀 **Deployment Notes**
+## 🚀 **Setup Notes**

 **For Workshop Facilitators:**
+1. Pre-deploy the Fabrikam environment (API + MCP) to Azure
-1. Pre-configure this agent in your Copilot Studio environment
+2. Create a shared MCP connection in Copilot Studio under **Tools**
+3. Document the team-specific MCP URL for those creating custom connections
-2. Test all scenarios before workshop begins
+4. Test all scenarios before workshop begins
-3. Have backup MCP connection details ready
+5. Verify all MCP tools are functioning correctly
-4. Prepare fallback examples if MCP connection fails
+6. Prepare fallback examples if MCP connection fails

-5. Document any workshop-specific configurations
+**For Participants:**
+- The Fabrikam environment is already deployed and ready to use
+- You'll find a pre-configured MCP connection under **Tools** in Copilot Studio
+- Add the connection to your agent to get started quickly
+- Advanced users: Feel free to create your own connection to explore MCP architecture
+- Your team's MCP URL will be provided by facilitators if you need it

 **For Participants:**
 - This is a reference implementation - feel free to improve upon it!